foxdonut/meiosis-examples/examples/tutorial/lessons/03-update-model-mithril.md

 ## 03 - Update Model

-In the previous lesson, [02 - View Function](02-view-function-mithril.html), we created a `view` function that produces the view according to the `model` that is passed to the function.
+In the previous lesson, [02 - View Function](02-view-function-mithril.html), we created a `view` function that produces the vnode according to the `model` that is passed to the function.

 So, we can call `view(model)` and render it onto the page.
 Now, how do we make a change to the model and refresh the view?